diana-hep/oamap/README.rst

 Object array mapping
 """"""""""""""""""""

-In short, the dataset appears to be a collection of Python objects.
+In short, the dataset appears to be a nested Python object.
 However, it's actually a set of Numpy arrays.
 One hint that you may have noticed is the time lag whenever you requested a *new* attribute, such as star name or planet orbital period, the first time you accessed it from *any* star or planet.
 This is because the request triggered a download of the attribute array, which contains values for all stars and planets at once, through our ``DataSource``.

 To peek behind the scenes and see these arrays, look at